cnweaver/cl_options/README.md

 and `create` would be set to `true`, while `positionals` would be an `std::vector<std::string>` containing `{"tar","file1","file2"}`.

+A common shortcut to reduce typing is to allow multiple short options to be run together in a single argument.
+This is not enabled by default, but can be turned on:

+	op.allowsShortOptionCombination(true);

+Inserting this into the example makes it allow

+	tar -cf my_files.tar file1 file2

+Any number of flags may be combined in this way, but at most one option taking a value may appear, and it must be the last in the combined argument.
+Otherwise, there would be no way for the parser to know in general where the value for an option ended and where additional option packed into the same argument might begin.

+Since we have taken `tar` as an example, it should also be noted that even when short option combining is allowed, the BSD-style 'bundled flags' first positional argument is not supported.
+(It is not exactly forbidden, as this implementation will simply treat it as a positional argument and pass it as such back to the calling code, but no automatic parsing is directly provided.)

 This class also supports generating simple usage information, and by default the options '-h', '-?', '--help', and '--usage' will write it to standard output.
 (These default options may be suppressed when the OptionParser is